 Outreach workshop series

-The CRBLM, Brain Reach, Science Policy Exchange, and Convergence Neuroscience are offering a series of workshops on science communication and knowledge mobilization.
+The CRBLM, Brain Reach, Science Policy Exchange, and The Convergence Initiative are offering a series of workshops on science communication and knowledge mobilization.

 The workshops will cover a range of approaches, target audiences, and aspects of the process of planning and delivering science outreach projects.